 Solar energy firm Lumio filed for Chapter 11 bankruptcy after getting caught up in a “severe liquidity crisis” following a fall in market demand.

 “The company anticipates completing the sale process in less than two months.
-During the sale process, the company’s operations will continue as usual without interruption,” the statement said.
+During the sale process, the company’s operations will continue as usual without interruption,” the statement reads.

 In a court declaration, Jeffrey T. Varsalone, a Lumio board member, said the company has faced a “severe liquidity crisis” over the past year, which he attributed to “a sharp decline in demand in the solar market and various macroeconomic headwinds.”

-Varsalone blamed increases in inflation and a subsequent jump in interest rates to have resulted in “reduced demand across the entire solar power industry,” thus negatively affecting Lumio’s financial performance.
+Varsalone blamed increases in inflation and a subsequent jump in interest rates for “reduced demand across the entire solar power industry” that negatively affected Lumio’s financial performance.

-The reduced demand and revenue eventually led to the deterioration of Lumio’s liquidity position, the board member said.
+The reduced demand and revenue eventually led to the deterioration of Lumio’s liquidity position, according to the board member.

 White Oak has provided Lumio with $8 million, which is expected to support the company’s operations as the sales process proceeds.